Neoteroi/essentials-configuration/README.md

 Implementation of key-value pair based configuration for Python applications.

 **Features:**
-* support for most common sources of application settings
+- support for most common sources of application settings
-* support for overriding settings in sequence
+- support for overriding settings in sequence
-* support for nested structures and lists, using attribute notation
+- support for nested structures and lists, using attribute notation
-* strategy to use environment specific settings
+- strategy to use environment specific settings
+- features to handle secrets and values stored in the user folder, for local development
+- features to support validation of configuration items, for example using `pydantic` or user defined classes

 This library is freely inspired by .NET Core `Microsoft.Extensions.Configuration` (_ref.
 [MSDN documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1), [Microsoft Extensions Configuration Deep Dive](https://www.paraesthesia.com/archive/2018/06/20/microsoft-extensions-configuration-deep-dive/)_).